pagoulid/FileRetriever/README.md

 # FileRetriever
-Reads the content of a given file inside specific directory
+    Returns to webpage  the content of a given file inside specific directory

-find and send files to webpage through curr or subdir's check if file exists or else returne 404 with null can fix it to check if dir we give is valid//
+    Check if file exists or else return 404 with null

-Added devtest script in package.json : Type in console npm run devtest(runs program through nodemon env ,if app crashes type rs in console)
-Can i automate restart when app crashes??//FIXED
-FIXED
+# Examples
     Test examples:

-localhost:3000/test
+        - localhost:3000/test

-localhost:3000/dir/a/dir
+        - localhost:3000/dir/a/dir

-localhost:3000/dir/a/b/c/d
+        - localhost:3000/dir/a/b/c/d

+        - localhost:3000/"Your_Directory_name"/"Your_File_name"

+              Note: Those folders must exist on your local directory
-Note: First dir is folder,second dir is file inside a subfolder
+              Note: On second example , first dir is folder , second dir is file inside a subfolder

-SOS:
+# Bugs

+    Check if directory we give is valid (exists)

+# Other

+    Implementation for production/development:
-For production execute npm start
+        - For production mode execute npm start
-For development execute  npm run devtest
+        - For development mode execute  npm run devtest
-Must download and decompress node_module
+        - Must download and decompress node_module